JaviCervera/xsymbol/README.md

 In order to learn the language syntax, you can run the file "test.sym".
 Other examples are provided here:

 ```
-' Adds all the elements in a list (they must be numbers)
+'Adds all the elements in a list (they must be numbers)
 @add x
   ? null x
     0